-Bricks and mortar stores have to work hard to compete with online shopping, and one way of doing this is to use technology to create a great in-store experience.
+Brick and mortar stores have to work hard to compete with each other, and with online shopping, and one way of doing this is to use technology to create a great in-store experience.

 Technology can be used in various ways: for experiential purposes, to appeal to mobile users, increase convenience for shoppers, or to promote a retailer’s online presence.

 Here are 12 of the most innovative examples of in-store tech from the past few years.

 In 2016, Chinese ecommerce giant Alibaba opened its first Hema store in China.
 The premise of the supermarket is to combine elements of online and offline shopping to create the ultimate seamless experience.

 In-store, customers can scan QR codes on products to get more information (including the exact date food items were harvested, sourced, and delivered).
 Payment can also be made through the Hema app, making shopping quick and convenient.

 Another impressive element is Hema’s in-store dining experience, which is powered by robots.
 Customers can use the Hema app to organise a seat at a table, as well as order items from the store to be cooked.
 Robots are used to move items from shelves to the kitchen and deliver the meals when they are ready.
 Pretty impressive stuff.

 2. 7Fresh’s autonomous shopping carts